divyamohan1993/divyamohan1993/README.md

 - **I run the system.** Define the product.
 Decompose the work.
 Pick the right model for each piece.
 Set the budget, the policy and the audit trail.
 Verify before claiming done.
 Ship.
 - **Quality stays human-grade.** Every product runs WCAG 2.2 AAA, DPDP-compliant, post-quantum-safe where it matters, with real tests and real deployments.
 The AI saves keystrokes; it does not save judgement.

-This is what a 2026 engineer looks like.
-Not a prompt-typer.
-An orchestrator who decides what to build, picks the right tools, runs them in parallel, and owns the outcome.
+I am an orchestrator who decides what to build, picks the right tools, runs them in parallel, and owns the outcome.

 The catalogue is the proof.